 Aubrey, Milly, and Jonah Story are not close at all.
-It isn’t until they each receive a letter from their long lost Grandmother on Gull Cove Island inviting them to spend the summer and work at her resort they meet again.
+It isn’t until they each receive a letter from their long-lost Grandmother on Gull Cove Island inviting them to spend the summer and work at her resort they meet again.
 The cousins are not thrilled to go.
-They don’t want to be a pawn in their parents strained relationship.
-But a part of them is also curious to find out what the final letter she sent to them meant because their parents deny they did anything.
+They don’t want to be a pawn in their parent’s strained relationship.
+But some of them are also curious to find out what the final letter she sent them meant because their parents deny they did anything.

-While on the island, they uncover family secrets that their parents wish stayed buried.
+While on the island, they uncover family secrets that their parents wish to stay buried.
 Will this lead them to uncover the truth behind the elusive letter?
 Better yet, will this summer drive these cousins together, or will they be another generation of Story’s that lose touch after summer ends?

 In between the cousin’s storyline, we get whisked into Allison’s (Milly’s mother) storyline from decades earlier.
 We see how she and her brothers interacted, leading us to find out more about this letter.
 Who will survive until the end?

 In true McManus fashion, this book is filled with twists and turns, along with a mystery that will keep you guessing.
 The mystery in this book was great too.
 I loved it and could not believe I didn’t even come close to guessing the whodunnit person!
 I will say I did have trouble keeping up with all the family members, often having to go back and read the family tree multiple times.
 Once I was more than halfway through, I ended up getting the hang of the family tree.
 I think it would have been nice to have maybe a mini tree put in front of each chapter so I could keep up because I felt there were so many to keep up with!